HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         make_unlink.bat
         ```

-## Install/Uninstall DXClient from NpmJS registry
+## Installing or uninstalling DXClient from NpmJS registry

 Use `npm install @hcl-software/dxclient` command to install the latest version of DXClient.